OpenLiberty/ci.docker/README.md

 ## Logging

-It is important to be able to observe the logs emitted by Open Liberty when it is running in docker.
+It is important to be able to observe the logs emitted by Open Liberty when it is running in a container.
 A best practice method would be to emit the logs in JSON and to then consume it with a logging stack of your choice.

-Configure your Open Liberty docker image to emit JSON formatted logs to the console/standard-out with your selection of liberty logging events by creating  a `bootstrap.properties` file with the following properties.
+Configure your Open Liberty container image to emit JSON formatted logs to the console/standard-out with your selection of liberty logging events by creating  a `bootstrap.properties` file with the following properties.
 You can also disable writing to the messages.log or trace.log files if you don't need them.
 ```
 # direct events to console in json format
 com.ibm.ws.logging.console.log.level=info